 Axonics Modulation Technologies, Inc. (the Company), formerly American Restorative Medicine, Inc., was incorporated in the state of Delaware on March 2, 2012.
 The Company had no operations until October 1, 2013, when the license agreement between Alfred E. Mann Foundation for Scientific Research (AMF) and the Company (the License Agreement) was entered into.
 The Company is a medical technology company that has developed and is commercializing innovative and minimally invasive implantable neurostimulation systems.
 The Company has designed and developed the rechargeable sacral neuromodulation (SNM) system (r-SNM System), which delivers mild electrical pulses to the targeted sacral nerve in order to restore normal communication to and from the brain to reduce the symptoms of overactive bladder (OAB), urinary retention (UR) and fecal incontinence (FI).
 The r-SNM System is protected by intellectual property based on Company-generated innovations and patents and other intellectual property licensed from AMF.
 The Company has marketing approvals in the United States, Europe, Canada, and Australia for all relevant clinical indications.
-On September 6, 2019, the premarket approval (PMA) application for the r-SNM System for the treatment of FI was approved by the U.S. Food and Drug Administration (FDA) and on November 13, 2019, the PMA application for the r-SNM System in the fourth quarter of 2019.
-Prior to the fourth quarter of 2019, the Company derived revenue only from its international operations in select markets including England, the Netherlands and Canada, and its activities have consisted primarily of developing the r-SNM System, conducting its RELAX-OAB post-market clinical follow-up study in Europe, its ARTISAN-SNM pivotal clinical study in the United States.
+On September 6, 2019, the premarket approval (PMA) application for the r-SNM System for the treatment of FI was approved by the U.S. Food and Drug Administration (FDA) and on November 13, 2019, the PMA application for the r-SNM System for the treatment of OAB and UR was approved by the FDA.
+Accordingly, the Company began U.S. commercialization of its r-SNM System in the fourth quarter of 2019.
+Prior to the fourth quarter of 2019, the Company derived revenue only from its international operations in select markets including England, the Netherlands and Canada, and its activities have consisted primarily of developing the r-SNM System, conducting its RELAX-OAB post-market clinical follow-up study in Europe, its ARTISAN-SNM pivotal clinical study in the United States and hiring and training its U.S. commercial team in preparation for the launch of the r-SNM System in the United States.